hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 export const selectIsAuthenticated = createSelector([selectToken], token => token !== '');
 ```

 Nothing really special about this file.
 I am using the `createSlice` helper, which saves me a lot of boilerplate code.
-The exports structure follows more or less the Ducks pattern, the main difference being that  I don't explicitly export the action types, as they are defined in the `type` property of the action creators (e.g.: `signIn.type` returns `'auth/signIn'`).
+The exports structure follows more or less the Ducks Pattern, the main difference being that  I don't explicitly export the action types, as they are defined in the `type` property of the action creators (e.g.: `signIn.type` returns `'auth/signIn'`).

 Now the test suite implemented using [`jest`](https://jestjs.io/):